sandhiyasukumaran/imdbMoviesDSAI/README.md

 ## Challenges Faced
 Through research, we found that:
-1. The type of gross is not standardised, e.g:
+1. The type of gross is not standardised, e.g
+2. Large proportion of null values
+3. Budget needed to be adjusted for inflation
-2. Extremely skewed data
+4. Extremely skewed data
    - Facebook likes data:
      - solution: use log transform
+5. Random Forest took a very long time to load
+6. Extremely low Linear Regression Correlation
+   - solution:
+7. Genres and Plot keywords came

+Extras:
+- Standardising budget to 2016 inflation rate as the latest movies only go up to 2016
+- Web scraping
+- Visualisations:
+ - 3D scatter plot
+ - Word Cloud
+- Machine Learning:
+ - K-modes & K-means
+ - Logistic Regression
+ - Random Forest
+  - Feature Importance